GeorgeLychock/georgelychock-career/README.md

 ### Known Bugs
--   Nu HTNL Checker: "The element a must not appear as a descendant of the button element..."
+-   Nu HTML Checker: "The element a must not appear as a descendant of the button element..."
     -   The Bootstrap Modal Component tested with no errors using the a element as a descendant to the button element in the following browswers: FireFox, Chrome, Safari.
 But, the HTML validator is rejesting the application.
 For now I will keep the struture as is and recognize the error as something to be addressed in the future.

 ## Deployment
 ### Hosting

 The project was deployed to GitHub Pages hosting service: